-In our Rising Stars series, seasoned beverage professionals spotlight five of the most outstanding up-and-comers in their city—and discuss the mark they’re making on its drinks scene.
+In our Rising Stars series, seasoned beverage professionals spotlight five of the most outstanding up-and-comers in their city—and discuss the mark each is making on the drinks scene.

 Ten years ago, Atlanta bartenders could barely persuade distributors to bring mezcal or vermouth to their nascent market.
 Today, the city is home to dozens of critically acclaimed beverage programs (including two past finalists for the James Beard Award for Outstanding Bar Program).
 At the hands of a dynamic and innovative crop of beverage professionals, Atlanta has achieved a generation’s worth of growth and change in the last decade, cementing its identity as a drinking town.
 A city where drinkers once rarely strayed from bourbon on the rocks or vodka tonics now features bars with vermouth flights, Chartreuse shot machines, and menus that prioritize creativity and fun over mass-market appeal.